Infineon/mtb-example-wifi-secure-tcp-client/README.md

 ## Operation

+If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
+Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
+If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

+**Note:**  Use `policy_single_CM0_CM4_smif_swap.json` policy instead of using the default one "policy_single_CM0_CM4_swap.json" to provision CY8CKIT-064B0S2-4343W device.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. The kit can be configured to run either in the Wi-Fi STA interface mode or in the AP interface mode.
 The interface mode is configured using the `USE_AP_INTERFACE` macro defined in the *network_credentials.h* file.
 Based on the desired interface mode, do the following:

    **Kit in STA mode (default interface):**

-   1. Set the `USE_AP_INTERFACE` macro to '0'.
+   1. Set the `USE_AP_INTERFACE` macro to **0**.
 This is the default mode.

-   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match that of the Wi-Fi network credentials that you want to connect to.
+   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with that of the Wi-Fi network credentials that you want to connect.
 These macros are defined in the *network_credentials.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

    **Kit in AP mode:**

-   1. Set the `USE_AP_INTERFACE` macro to '1'.
+   1. Set the `USE_AP_INTERFACE` macro to **1**.

-   2. Update the `SOFTAP_SSID`, `SOFTAP_PASSWORD`, and `SOFTAP_SECURITY_TYPE` macros as desired.
+   2. Update `SOFTAP_SSID`, `SOFTAP_PASSWORD`, and `SOFTAP_SECURITY_TYPE` macros as desired.
 This step is optional.

 3. Configure the IP addressing mode.
 By default, IPv4-based addressing is used.
-To use IPv6 addressing mode, set the `USE_IPV6_ADDRESS` macro defined in the *secure_tcp_server.h* file as shown below:
+To use IPv6 addressing mode, set the `USE_IPV6_ADDRESS` macro defined in the *secure_tcp_server.h* file as follows:

    ```
    #define USE_IPV6_ADDRESS				      (1)